splunk/public-o11y-docs/infrastructure/monitor/aws-infra-monitor.rst

 About AWS data
 =============================================================================

-See the AWS official documentation for a list of the available AWS metrics and other data, or see :ref:`the metadatada we provide <aws-infra-metadata>` for AWS.
+See the AWS official documentation for a list of the available AWS metrics and other data, or see :ref:`the metadatada Observability Cloud provides <aws-infra-metadata>` for AWS.

 By default, Observability Cloud brings in data from all :ref:`supported AWS services <aws-integrations>` associated with your account, with :ref:`certain limitations <aws-data-limits>`.
 To manage the amount of data to import, see :ref:`specify-data-metadata`.